Painting & drawing blog

 WATERCOLOUR PANS VS TUBES

-‘Pans or tubes’ is the first decision you have to make when starting out with painting in watercolour.
-Should you stick with those familiar compressed little pans of paint that you probably encountered in childhood or should you branch out to watercolour paint in tubes, and what are the possible reasons for doing so?
+Whether to buy pans or tubes of paint is the first decision you’ll have to make when starting out with watercolour.
+Should you stick with those familiar compressed little pans of paint that you probably encountered in childhood, or should you branch out to watercolour paint in tubes?
+What are the possible reasons for doing so?

-More often than not beginners will go for pans, leading to a common perception that pans are for beginners and tube paint is for professionals.
-However this is not necessarily the case at all – it really depends on what kind of painting you want to do and also of where you want to do it.
-In fact there is in fact a third way when painting in watercolour that perhaps the majority of professional watercolourists employ: that of re-filling their old paint tins with liquid paint and allowing it to dry, thereby creating their own pans.
+More often than not beginners will choose to stick with pans, leading to a common perception that pans are for beginners and tube paint is for professionals.
+However this is not necessarily the case at all – it really depends on what kind of painting you want to do.
+There is also a third way when painting in watercolour that many professional watercolourists employ: that of re-filling their old paint tins with liquid paint and allowing it to dry, thereby creating their own pans.

-There are lots of practical differences between these methods and also some economic considerations, since good quality paint isn’t cheap.
+There are lots of practical differences between these methods and also some economic considerations.
 I’ll take a look at the advantages and disadvantages of all three ways of painting: using ready-made pans, painting with liquid watercolour straight from the tube, and filling your own tin with tube paint to make your own pans.
 There are no paid links in this article, just my own recommendations.

 WATERCOLOUR IN PANS

-You can also buy pans singly in an individual plastic trays which you can fit into your old tin to refill it.
-If you don’t have an old tin you could buy an empty one from an art store, purchase your colours singly and fill the tin up with them.
-This would work out more expensive than buying a set, but you could customise your palette to exactly what you wanted.
-Some of these empty tins come with the capacity to accommodate a mixture of half pans and whole pans, which might be handy if like most people, you use a lot of certain colours and less of others.
+You can also buy pans of paint singly and fit them into your old tin to refill it.
+If you don’t have an old tin you can buy an empty one from an art store which is designed to be filled up with your choice of pan colours.
+This would work out more expensive than buying a pre-filled tin, but the advantage would be that you could customise your palette to exactly what you wanted.
+Some empty tins sold by art shops are designed to accommodate both half pans and whole pans, which might be handy if you use a lot of certain colours and less of others.

 WHAT ARE THE ADVANTAGES OF WATERCOLOUR PANS?